-O. Special Procedures for the Consideration of Suspension and Expulsion of Students with Disabilities
+Q. Special Procedures for the Consideration of Suspension and Expulsion or Involuntary Removal of Students with Disabilities

-Notification of SELPA
+1. Notification of SELPA

 The Charter School shall immediately notify the SELPA and coordinate the procedures in this policy with the SELPA for the discipline of any student with a disability or student who the Charter School or SELPA would be deemed to have knowledge that the student had a disability.